k4yt3x/wg-meshconf/README.md

 wg-meshconf init
 ```

-If you check the file again, you'll see the necessary fields getting automatically filed in.
+If you check the file again, you'll see the necessary fields getting automatically filled in.

 ![image](https://user-images.githubusercontent.com/21986859/120081172-a2e83680-c0ab-11eb-963d-b6810a6580a3.png)

+When adding multiple `AllowedIPs` to your `database` spreadsheet column, include a comma between the ip addresses or ranges (e.g `192.168.0.0/24, 10.0.0.0/24`)

 #### Method B: With Terminal